-The ADS1194/6/8 noise performance can be optimized by adjusting the data rate and PGA setting.
+The ADS1294/6/8 noise performance can be optimized by adjusting the data rate and PGA setting.
 As the averaging is increased by reducing the data rate, the noise drops correspondingly.
 Increasing the PGA value reduces the input-referred noise, which is particularly useful when measuring low-level biopotential signals.
-Table 1 summarizes the noise performance of the ADS1194/6/8, with a 3V analog power supply.
-Table 2 summarizes the noise performance of the ADS1194/6/8 in the LP mode, with a 5V analog power supply.
-The data are representative of typical noise performance at $T_A = +25^{\circ}$ C. The data shown are the result of averaging the readings from multiple devices and are measured with the inputs shorted together.
+Table 1 and Table 2 summarize the noise performance of the ADS1294/6/8 in the High-Resolution (HR) mode and Low-Power (LP) mode, respectively, with a 3V analog power supply.
+Table 3 and Table 4 summarize the noise performance of the ADS1294/6/8 in the HR mode and LP mode, respectively, with a 5V analog power supply.
+The data are representative of typical noise performance at $T_A = +25^{\circ}C$.
+The data shown are the result of averaging the readings from multiple devices and are measured with the inputs shorted together.
 A minimum of 1000 consecutive readings are used to calculate the RMS and peak-to-peak noise for each reading.
 For the two highest data rates, the noise is limited by quantization noise of the ADC and does not have a gaussian distribution.
 Thus, the ratio between rms noise and peak-to-peak noise is approximately 10.
 For the lower data rates, the ratio is approximately 6.6.

-Table 1 and Table 2 show measurements taken with an internal reference.
-The data are also representative of the ADS1194/6/8 noise performance when using a low-noise external reference such as the REF5025.
+Table 1 to Table 4 show measurements taken with an internal reference.
+The data are also representative of the ADS1294/6/8 noise performance when using a low-noise external reference such as the REF5025.